rejeep/git.el/README.md

 ### git-stash-pop `(&optional message)`

-Apply and remove stash with MESSAGE (or first stash).
+Apply and remove stash with NAME (or first stash).

 ```lisp
 (git-stash-pop)